LaiAlexander/CoverCreator/README.md

 * Save your logos or other graphics as `logos_overlay.png`. `logos_overlay.png` should be exactly the correct dimensions (1568, 588).
 The logos and graphics should be placed exactly where you want them to be.
 * `DEFAULT_BACKGROUND` should be your default background.
 It should be exactly the correct dimensions, but it is not required.
 It must be a format pillow can work with.
 * `BACKGROUND` should be the background you wish to use for the cover photo.
 It must be a format pillow can work with.
 * `TITLE_FONT` and `SUBTITLE_FONT` should be edited to the font you would like to use.
 You must place a copy of the font file within the same folder as the script.
 You should use .otf or .ttf formats.
+You may change size if you wish.
+If you change size, the offsets may not be correct anymore.
 * Offsets may be edited to your liking, I have found that these positions suits my style and fits in great with the position of the logos I use.
 * Colors may be edited if you wish.